-The following table provides a summary of the 2014 EM&V findings for the evaluated saveONenergy program initiatives.
-These key evaluation findings are derived from the 2014 evaluations of the saveONenergy programs and issued by the IESO.
+The following table provides a summary of the 2014 key evaluation findings for the evaluated saveONenergy program initiatives.
+These findings are derived from the 2014 evaluations of the saveONenergy programs completed and issued by the IESO.

 Table 7: Evaluation Findings